 Will I Need My Old Machines with Simulation in the Cloud?

-Migrating a workflow to the cloud comes with the benefit that dedicated high-performance hardware is no longer required.
+Migrating a workflow to a cloud solution comes with the benefit that dedicated high-performance hardware is no longer required.
 You can feel the weight of heavy equipment being lifted off your shoulders, and more literally, off your desk.
 Of course, it depends if other software solutions, for CAD, rendering or CAE are used, as these will still require onsite computational resources.

 No longer can engineering teams be bound by project silos, time zones, or physical locations to meet demanding deadlines.
 So how can engineers use this to their advantage?